 My students and I run the SPIES — Security and Privacy In Emerging computing and networking Systems — research group.
 I have a major emphasis on workforce development, especially in areas related to cyber-security.
-I am the principal investigator and director of the UAB CyberCorps Scholarship for Service (SFS) program (we are actively seeking candidates for the Fall 2017 semester, apply now) and have been serving as the Co-Director of UAB’s M.S. program in Computer Forensics and Security Management (CFSM) [Apply — we are currently accepting applications for Summer’16 and Fall’16 terms].
+I am the principal investigator and director of the UAB CyberCorps Scholarship for Service (SFS) program (we are actively seeking candidates for the Fall 2017 semester, apply now) and have been serving as the Co-Director of UAB’s M.S. program in Computer Forensics and Security Management (CFSM).
 I also co-lead the Information Assurance/Security Pillar of UAB’s Center for Information Assurance and Joint Forensics Research (CIA-JFR).

 A more colorful 1-page description of my research, teaching and service can be found here.